owulveryck/blog/content/post/reveal-annyang.md

 ## Annyang

-I have used the [annyang](https://github.com/TalAter/annyang) which is a javascript wrapper for the chrome functionnality.
+I have used the [annyang](https://github.com/TalAter/annyang) which is a javascript wrapper for the Chrome speech recognition functionnality.

-Instead of matching a sentence as explained in the example of annyang, I made it listen to my whole speech.
+Instead of matching a sentence as explained in the example of annyang, I made it listen to my whole speech in a loop.
 Then I passed every sentence detected by the framework to a javascript function that was applying regexp to look for keywords.

 ### Displaying words